ikt32/scripts-updates/faq.md

 It's best to use `protontricks` if you're using a Steam-based installation, e.g. on a Steam Deck.

-My steps to get things working are as follows:
+My steps to get things working are as follows (app id is Legacy, for Enhanced it's different):

-Launching the license generator:
+Launching the license generator within GTA V's Proton prefix:

 ```sh
 protontricks-launch --appid 271590 "/path/to/LicenseGenerator.exe"